alexander-mcdowell/alexander-mcdowell.github.io/_posts/2022-09-11-lenstras-method.md

 - For all elements in the set, there should also exist a unique inverse in our set that, when added to the original element, produces our identity.
 I will denote the identity of any $$a$$ in our group by $$-a$$.
 <p align="center">
     $$\large{a + (-a) = (-a) + a = e \text{ for } a \in G}$$
     <h5 align="center">The definition of inverse for a group G. If our group was the set of integers with the binary operation between integers being addition, then the identity element would be the negation of the element (2's inverse would be -2 since 2 + (-2) = 0).
-If the binary operation was instead multiplication, then only 1 and -1 would have inverses, since all other integers would have non-integer inverses (for instance, 2's inverse would be 1/2 which is not an integer).
+If the binary operation was instead multiplication, then only 1 and -1 would have inverses since all other integers would have non-integer inverses (for instance, 2's inverse would be 1/2 which is not an integer).
 This means that the set of integers with the addition operator forms a group, but the set of integers with the multiplication operator does not form a group.</h5>
 </p>

 <br>